sg-s/xolotl/docs/how-to/make-own-models.md

 ```

-!!! warning "conductance vs. conductance"
+!!! warning "conductance" vs. "conductance"
-    Note that there are two different conductance classes that have little to do with each other.
+    Note that there are two different classes called "conductance".
 One of them is an abstract C++ class that all object of type conductance must inherit from.
 The other is a MATLAB class that is used to generate conductances automatically.
 When we're talking about C++ code, we're referring to the abstract C++ class.

 #### Why aren't there any integration routines?